wireless-broadband-alliance/wba-openroaming-portal/README.md

 ### Prerequisites:

+- Ubuntu 22.04 LS
+- Knowledge about Linux OS (required to setup the project)
 - Docker (required for running the application)
 - Docker-compose (required for managing multiple containers)
-- Node Js - 16 or higher (required for building front-end assets)
+- Node Js 16 or higher (required for building front-end assets)
 - Git (optional, if you prefer to clone the repository)

 ### How to get the Project